 We have decided to add a paragraph to this article as it seems the Boost Bingo Petition Campaign has been a success.

-The Tory Government (a bit bizarre) has reduced the taxes that a Labour Government had imposed on land-based bingo.
+The Tory Government (a bit bizarre) has reduced the taxes imposed by a Labour Government on land-based Bingo.
 It had the effect of strangling investment and the closure of many bingo halls in the United Kingdom.

-We have therefore taken the liberty of changing the link below from the petition to the article covering the reduction in taxes.
+Therefore, we have taken the liberty of changing the link below from the petition to the article covering the reduction in taxes.

-The Boost Bingo campaign which is calling for a Bingo Tax rate cut comes to a head this Wednesday with the handing over of a petition with over three hundred thousand signatures on the petition.
+The Boost Bingo campaign, which calls for a Bingo Tax rate cut, comes to a head this Wednesday with the handing over of a petition with over three hundred thousand signatures.

 This Bingo Tax cut petition includes members of the public and sitting members of parliament.
 The appeal will be handed over to officials at HM Treasury in Westminster.

-The Boost Bingo campaign is, of course, the movement which has called for the removal of unfair taxes on the land-based bingo clubs around the United Kingdom.
+Of course, the Boost Bingo campaign is the movement that has called for the removal of unfair taxes on the land-based bingo clubs around the United Kingdom.

 If you did not know that Bingo Halls pay an extra 5% in tax compared to all other forms of gambling, then you do now.
-This is a patently unfair additional tax on a form of entertainment that is enjoyed by millions in the UK.
+It is a patently unfair additional tax on a form of entertainment that gets enjoyed by millions in the UK.

 There is no reason for Bingo to be taxed at 20% when Horse Racing and Casino activities get taxed at 15%.
-It is a case of using the most popular form of entertainment in the UK, that is the game of bingo, to generate extra taxation revenues.
+It is a case of using the most popular form of entertainment in the UK, the game of Bingo, to generate extra taxation revenues.

-Even though a vast amount of signatures on the petition there is still time to add to the number of people who support this campaign.
+Even though there are many signatures on the petition, there is still time to add to the number of people who support this campaign.
 You can do so online via the Boost Bingo Petition here.

 Take the time (2 minutes at most) to make a stand and ask the Government for a bit of fairness.